project-sunbird/project-sunbird.github.io/pages/features-documentation/admindashboard.md

 published: true
 allowSearch: true
 ---
-In Sunbird, **Admin Dashboard** is an interface that organizes and presents all the information related to content creation and consumption, in a way is it easy to read and analyze.
-Admin dashboard is a graphical representation with an aim to integrate information from multiple components (Example, content created, reviewed, published and consumed) into a unified display.
-Looking into the analytics the Admin can reflect, the value, popularity and acceptance of particular content created and used.
+On Sunbird, **Admin Dashboard** is an interface that organizes and presents all the information related to content creation and consumption.
+The dashboard is a graphical representation aiming to integrate information from multiple components, for example, content created, reviewed, published, consumed etc. in a unified manner.
+These analytics and patterns generated enables the administrators to gauge and access the value, popularity and acceptance of content created and used on the portal.

 ## Prerequisite